A varicocele is swelling in the scrotum associated with the backup of blood in the testicular vein.

 Options may include one or more of the following:

 To help ease discomfort, your doctor may recommend over-the-counter pain relievers.
-In some cases, you may need to wear supportive underwear or a jock strap.
+In some cases, you may need to wear supportive or athletic underwear.

 Surgical treatment options include: